Nil-Andreu/leads-manager/README.md

 We will have a component that is catching those errors and display them to us.
 For this, we will use a third party package called react-alert.
 This is a component that will pop-up the error.
 For doing this:
 - npm install --save react-alert react-alert-template-basic react-transition-group

 - We will have a provider, the alert provider, which will wrap around everything.
 And for any component we want to use it, we just wrap the default export with this withAlert(Component).
 So we go to the App.js, where we need to include our alert provider.
+This provider will need as a prop the template as well as the options.

+- Once this provider wraps all, we will be able to use it in our project whenever component.
+We will create a new component only to handle those.
+We will go to the components, and then inside of layout we will create Alert.js.
+And this component Alert we will bring it to the App.js.

+- Now we will create the errors reducer.
+For this, inside of the folder of reducers we create errors.js